danburzo/grunt-recipes/grunt-recipes.md

 Grunt is a task runner designed to automate the modern web development workflow.
 Repetitive tasks like unit testing, minifying your JavaScript and CSS, compiling your SASS stylesheets or CoffeeScripts, linting and many more can now be performed by running a single command.
 Grunt is open source (find it on GitHub: https://github.com/gruntjs/) and at the center of a wonderful ecosystem of thousands of plugins.
 Any tool you've used as part of your front-end workflow is likely to have a Grunt plugin.
 And if it doesn't, it's easy to roll out your own plugin and share it with the community.

-Grunt was developed by Ben Altman a.k.a. [@cowboy](http://twitter.com/cowboy) and is used in projects like jQuery, Modernizr and [many others](http://gruntjs.com/who-uses-grunt).
+Grunt was developed by Ben Alman a.k.a. [@cowboy](http://twitter.com/cowboy) and is used in projects like jQuery, Modernizr and [many others](http://gruntjs.com/who-uses-grunt).
 Here's him introducing it on the Bocoup blog: http://weblog.bocoup.com/introducing-grunt/

 ### Resources